-Wages, salaries, social security contributions and bonuses are recognised as an expense in the year/period in which the associated services are rendered by employees of the Group and of the Company.
+Wages, salaries, overtime, allowances, social security contributions and bonuses are recognised as an expense in the period/year in which the associated services are rendered by employees of the Group and of the Company.
 Short-term accumulating compensated absences such as paid annual leaves are recognised when services are rendered by employees that increase their entitlement to future compensated absences, and short-term non-accumulating compensated absences such as sick leave are recognised when absences occur.